Allure of Craquelure: A Variational-Generative Approach to Crack Detection in Paintings: Crack Detection in Digitized Paintings as Inverse Problem

-\begin{itemize} \item {\textit{Data fidelity}}: The function $\df:\Mea\times\Mea\to[0,\infty)$ compares the similarity of two measurements.
-Intuitively, the data fidelity measures, how likely it is that the measurement $\mea$ was created by the quantity $(\B,\C)$ and forward model $T$. \item {\textit{Painting prior}}: The term \emph{prior} originates from the Bayesian viewpoint, where before any measurement is taken we have a prior belief about the appearance of paintings $\B$.
+\begin{itemize} \item {\textit{Data fidelity}}: The function $\df:\Mea\times\Cra\times\Mea\to[0,\infty)$ compares the similarity of the crack-free image $\B$ to the measurement $\mea$, taking into account the crack pattern $\C$.
+Intuitively, the data fidelity measures how likely it is that the measurement $\mea$ was created by the quantity $(\B,\C)$ in the forward problem \eqref{eq:hierarchicalnoiseforwardprob}. \item {\textit{Painting prior}}: The term \emph{prior} originates from the Bayesian viewpoint, where before any measurement is taken we have a prior belief about the appearance of paintings $\B$.
 In the regularization formulation $\Reg_{\text{Painting}}(\B,\C)$ has small values for images $\B$ with typical features and high values otherwise.
-The painting prior also receives the crack $\C$ since it should not assess the painting in cracked regions. \item {\textit{Crack prior}}: Similarly, the crack prior incorporates our prior belief on the shape of cracks $\C$. \end{itemize} In the following, we recall a classical mathematical framework for modeling images with discontinuities, namely the \textit{Mumford--Shah functional}.
-For modeling purposes, in contrast to the previous discrete treatment, from now on we adopt a continuous formulation.
+The painting prior may depend on the crack pattern $\C$ since it should not assess the painting in cracked regions. \item {\textit{Crack prior}}: Similarly, the crack prior incorporates our prior belief on the shape of cracks $\C$. \end{itemize} In the following, we recall a classical mathematical framework for modeling images with discontinuities, namely the \textit{Mumford--Shah functional}.